Black Pearl - Kitchen Nightmares Update - Open or Closed?

 The owners are all trying to prove to chef Ramsay that they know what they are doing.

-Greg was out of his element as he normally was in the kitchen but was waiting the dining room instead as David has taken over.
+Greg was out of his element as he normally was in the kitchen.

-David gets upset when a table sends back a dish for grit in the mussels and argues with the customer that made the complaint.
+David gets upset when a table sends back a dish for grit in the mussels.

-Gordon inspects one of the dishes that was returned and says that the food has a weird, old smell that David denies.
+He says that the food has a weird, old smell that David denies.

 Gordon confronts David’s denial, calling him blind and clueless.

-Concerned about the quality control and the truthfulness of the owners, Gordon investigates the storage unit of the kitchen.
+Gordon is concerned about the quality control and the truthfulness of the owners.

 David says he expedites every night he is around but the chefs disagree.